 Where there is a concern that RLU (Relative Light Unit) results are not accurate and these lower than they should be it can raise concerns of interference of the test by residual chemicals remaining on the surface being tested.
+There can also be concerns related to results being always higher after cleaning again although very uncommon this can be related to effects of some residual chemicals.

 For the majority of sanitizers as long as they are prepared to the correct concentration they will have a limited impact on the UltraSnap or SuperSnap test result.